-The Royal Palm was one of the earliest named passenger trains to serve the Midwest-to-Florida market.
+The Royal Palm was one of the earliest named passenger trains to serve the Midwest-Florida market.

-From the beginning the Southern provided top-notch service with the train and while it predominantly operated most of the trip on home rails, south of Jacksonville, Florida the Florida East Coast carried the Palm to Miami.
+From the beginning the Southern provided top-notch service with the train and while it predominantly operated mostly over home rails, south of Jacksonville, Florida the Florida East Coast carried the Palm into Miami.

-The earliest version of the train always carried run-through sleepers of the New York Central.
-However, to keep up with demand the Southern also started a seasonal version of the train known as the New Royal Palm.
+The earliest version of the train always carried run-through sleepers from the New York Central.
+However, to keep up with demand the Southern also started a seasonal, spinoff service known as the New Royal Palm.

-Despite being streamlined the seasonal train had a short lifespan and was discontinued after only a few years.
+Despite being streamlined this train had a short lifespan and was discontinued after only a few years.
 The original Royal Palm carried on within the Southern's fleet for many years.

-The Southern's Palm has a history which dates back to November 1913 and even during these earliest days of wooden cars and steam locomotives the train operated with, as mentioned above, run through equipment owned by the NYC and worked in conjunction with the FEC to reach Miami.
+The Southern's Royal Palm has a history which dates back to November, 1913.
+Even during its earliest days the train still operated with run through equipment owned by the NYC and worked in conjunction with the FEC to Miami.

-In the 1920s the train was upgraded with heavyweight cars and sleepers and continued to maintain top level service for Florida travelers.
+In the 1920s, the train was upgraded with heavyweight cars and sleepers and continued to maintain top level service for Floridian travelers.

-Interestingly, however, during the 1930s and early 1940s when the streamliner era was getting into full swing the Royal Palm maintained its heavyweight status and steam power.
+Interestingly, during the 1930s and early 1940s, when the streamliner era was in full swing, the Royal Palm maintained its heavyweight status and steam power.

-Most likely, however, the Southern would have upgraded the train during the early '40s if it was not for the World War II conflict that caused new construction to be suspended.
+The Southern would have likely upgraded the train during the early '40s if it was not for the World War II conflict that caused new construction to be suspended.

 Birmingham Special: (Washington - Birmingham)